-Pink $ock is an R&B comedy band made by Santa Monica native Julian Rifkin, who has been playing in L.A. for nearly seven years.
+Pink $ock is an R&B band made by Santa Monica native Julian Rifkin, who has been playing in L.A. for nearly seven years.
 The hilarious and witty singer-songwriter took the time to talk with me about his journey as a musician and which musicians inspired him while growing up.

 This interview has been edited and condensed for clarity.

 Alex Myers: You said you were taking a lunch break.
 Do you have a day job outside of music?

 P$: I don’t know.
 There was a Teenage Mutant Ninja Turtles concerts video I had when I was young that I fucked with that all the time.
 I’m also from a musical family so I was around it all the time, so it just seemed like the thing to do.